gutogalego/augusto-galego/.github/CONTRIBUTING.md

 - Add comments for complex logic
 - Update documentation when necessary
 - Write tests for new features and bug fixes
+- Use Biome for consistent code formatting and linting
+- Ensure accessibility standards are met for all UI components

 ## Pull Request Process

 1. **Create a descriptive branch name**

    - `feature/add-new-component`
    - `fix/resolve-navigation-bug`
    - `docs/update-readme`

 2. **Make your changes**

    - Follow the coding standards
    - Test your changes thoroughly
    - Update documentation if needed

 3. **Commit your changes**

    - Use conventional commit messages
    - Keep commits focused and atomic

 4. **Push and create PR**

    - Push to your fork
    - Create a pull request with a clear title and description
    - Fill out the PR template completely